-This Statement of Additional Information ("SAI") provides information about each fund listed above (each a "fund" and collectively, the "funds" or "fund of funds").
-Each fund of funds is a series of the Trust indicated above.
-Each fund of funds invests in a number of funds and also may invest in other funds for which JHF II's investment advisor or any of its affiliates serves as investment advisor.
-The information in this SAI is in addition to the information that is contained in each fund's prospectus dated September 17, 2020, as amended and supplemented from time to time (collectively, the "Prospectus").
+This Statement of Additional Information ("SAI") provides information about each fund listed above (each a "fund" and collectively, the "funds").
+Each fund is a series of the Trust indicated above.
+The information in this SAI is in addition to the information that is contained in each fund's prospectus dated June 7, 2021, as amended and supplemented from time to time (collectively, the "Prospectus").
+The funds may offer other share classes that are described in separate prospectuses and SAIs.